 Even though the CPA exam application process varies slightly from state to state, the majority of the steps are the same.
 You can be approved and scheduled for your first CPA examination within 4-6 weeks if you do the steps properly.
 However, if you forget one tedious bit of information, the application can turn into a real pain in the ass.

 As a veteran of the CPA exam who failed the first time and passed with ease the second time, my goal is to simplify the application process for you.
-You can spend less time worrying about your application getting approved this way and dedicate more time to what’s actually important – studying and passing your own CPA exam and becoming a Certified Public Accountant!
+You can spend less time worrying about your application getting approved this way and dedicate more time to what’s actually important – studying and passing the CPA exam on your first try, and becoming a Certified Public Accountant!